LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/AdvancedFeatures/csat-behavior.md

 }
 ```

-**Note**: When ViewController Mode is used, on the Navigation Bar Back Button, you can simply call **LPMessaging.instance.removeConversation(self.conversationQuery!)**.
+**Note:** When ViewController Mode is used, on the Navigation Bar Back Button, you can simply call **LPMessaging.instance.removeConversation(self.conversationQuery!)**.

 ### csatAgentViewHidden (avatar and agent name)